 This is another one of those simple tutorials that creates such great results!
 The details of the skeleton leaf really make this project, and it is a great starting point for other organics too!
 In this tutorial you will learn:

-- How to mix and embed Crystal Clay
+- How to mix and embed Epoxy Clay

-- How to apply organics onto Crystal Clay
+- How to apply organics onto Epoxy Clay

 - How to mix and apply Nunn Design Resin